lubuntu-team/manual/source/3/System_Tools_and_Preferences.rst

 Chapter 3 System Tools and Preferences
 ***************************************

-This chapter documents tools to manage your system, to change preferences, and themeing Lubuntu.
+This chapter documents tools to manage your system, change preferences, and themeing Lubuntu.

 .. toctree::
    :maxdepth: 2